ahker/Rolling-Log-engine/README.md

 cakephp rotating log file engine

+ Note:

+   Now you can able to read the log files and creating rotating log files.

 Step 1:

-  create a Folder in your app directory in the name of Log and inside the Log folder create Engine here you need to copy paste the RollLog.php file
+  create a Folder in your app directory in the name of Log and inside the Log folder copy paste the CakeLog.php file and create Engine here you need to copy paste the RollLog.php file

 Step 2: